robomechanics/Saltation-Tutorials/README.md

 This repository contains some starter code for the implementation of some basic saltation methods in MATLAB and python (for SKF only).

 ## Tutorial Paper Code
-This code provides an example of how to generate Figure 1 (below) from our paper [Saltation Matrices: The Essential Tool for Linearizing Hybrid Dynamical Systems](https://arxiv.org/abs/2306.06862).
+This code provides an example of how to generate Figure 1 (below) from our paper [*Saltation Matrices: The Essential Tool for Linearizing Hybrid Dynamical Systems*](https://arxiv.org/abs/2306.06862).
 It includes implementations for 3 different toy systems: a ball dropping on a slanted surface with frictionless sliding, a ball dropping on a slanted surface with contrained motion due to static friction, and a bouncing ball on a slanted surface.

 Example figures that can be generated with these files: